infernokodiak/lita-insight-vulnerabilities/README.md

 ## Installation

-This project is not gem as its still in development.
-But that doesn't mean you can't use it.
+This project has not been packaged as a gem, but that doesn't mean you can't use it.

 * Start the [lita development environment](https://github.com/litaio/development-environment).
 * Clone the repository into your newly generated project. ` git@github.com:infernokodiak/lita-insight-vulnerabilities.git lita-insight `
 * Bundle and Start lita